v8/v8.dev/src/blog/understanding-ecma-part-1.md

 _OrdinaryGetOwnProperty_ is not an internal method, since it's not associated with any object; instead, the object it operates on is passed as a parameter.

 _OrdinaryGetOwnProperty_ is called "ordinary" since it operates on ordinary objects.
-EcmaScript objects can be either **ordinary** or **exotic**.
+ECMAScript objects can be either **ordinary** or **exotic**.
 Ordinary objects must have the default behavior for a set of methods called **essential internal methods**.
 If an object deviates from the default behavior, it's exotic.

 The most well-known exotic object is the _Array_, since its length property behaves in a non-default way: setting the length property can remove elements from the _Array_.